qbit/boxctl/README.md

 > If a service is already enabled, it will be restarted each run of
 > **boxctl**.

+*$CWD/groups*

+> A ":" delimited list of groups to be added to the remote host.
+> Entries should follow a "group:gid" pattern.

+*$CWD/users*

+> A ":" delimited list of users to be added to thhe remote host.
+> Entries should follow the pattern: "user:uid:gid:comment:home:shell:password".
+> The "comment" filed should not contain white space for the time being.
+> "password" is expected to be an encrypted string produced via
+> encrypt(1).

 *$CWD/packages*

 > When this file exists,